 Identifying children with SEN and assessing their needs

 Parents, class teachers and teaching assistants are all involved in identifying children’s learning needs.
-All teachers regularly talk to the parent s of the children they teach and keep them informed about any concerns.
+All teachers regularly talk to the parents of the children they teach and keep them informed about any concerns.
 Concerns may also be raised at termly pupil progress meetings when teachers and senior leaders sit together and identify children whose progress is disappointing.

 Initially, the teacher will use their knowledge of the child to change something about the child’s learning opportunities in order to see whether the child begins to make better progress.
 Often, this will solve the problem.

 Some children will need something which is ‘different from or additional to’ the opportunities offered to all children in the class.
 With their parents’ permission, these children are discussed with the SENCO.
-If the SENCO and teacher together think that there is an additional need, the parent is invited to a meeting and together agree whether or not to put the child on the SEN register.
+If the SENCO and teacher together think that there is an additional need, the parent is invited to a meeting and together it is agreed whether or not to put the child on the SEN register.

 Once on the SEND register a child’s needs are assessed in more detail and additional support planned for.
 This may include assessments and advice from education or medical professionals outside of school.
 A parent’s permission is always asked for and parents are kept informed of the outcomes of these assessments.

 Most children on the SEN register are accommodated at ‘SEN Support’ (SENS).
 These children have targets which they are supported in meeting.
 The support may take the form of an intervention, additional adult support, access to ICT or some change to their environment: the support is individual to the child in order to help them to meet their targets.
-There i s a termly meeting to discuss progress with parents.
+There is a termly meeting to discuss progress with parents.

 A very small number of children will be referred for assessment for an Educational, Health and Care Plan (EHCP).
 These have replaced statements.
 Most of these children are likely to need a special list school at some point.
 Children with EHCPs have a record of support and a termly meeting to discuss progress in the same ways as children on SENS.
 The EHCP is reviewed annually with the child, their parents, teachers and any other adults that work with the child.
 This is when changes can be made to the EHCP to reflect any changes in need.